naninovel/docs/docs/en/guide/text-printers.md

 Lorem ipsum <:random(t_text1, t_text2)> sit amet.
 ```

 — `random(t_text1, t_text2)` expression will be re-evaluated each time the text is assigned to a printer, including instances when language is changed, making `t_text1` and `t_text2` [script text variables](/guide/managed-text#script-text) in sync with the currently active locale.
-The expression will as well be included to the localization documents allowing to change it for each specific language.
+The expression will also be included in the localization documents, allowing it to be changed for each specific language.

-Reveal expressions are also useful to allow translators change order of the injected values, as it's common for languages to have different rules on the order/precedence of various speech parts:
+Reveal expressions are also useful to allow translators to change the order of the injected values, as it's common for languages to have different rules on the order/precedence of various speech parts:

 ```nani
 Hello, <:MC>!
 How's <:AC> doing?